tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 * Remind students that in the class GitHub repository, there will be a list of potential FinTech case studies from which they can choose.

-* Students should pair off into `4-5` groups and choose one of the available FinTech companies to present.
-Students will be given `30` minutes to develop their case studies and will then have `5` minutes to present their reports.
+* Students should pair off into groups of `3-4` individuals and choose one of the available FinTech companies to present.
+Students will be given `30` minutes to develop their case studies and will then have `2-3` minutes to present their reports.

 * Energize your students!
 This will be a good time for students to interact with each other and build upon what they've learned to perform their own independent case study analyses (without teacher help).